warp-contracts/smartweave-loot/docs/LOOT_CONTRACT_TUTORIAL.md

   return Number(randomBigInt % BigInt(max));
 }
 ```

+💡 Note!
+You can use the global variable `SmartWeave` inside your contract code.
+You can learn more about it [here.](https://github.com/redstone-finance/redstone-smartweave/blob/main/src/legacy/smartweave-global.ts)

 #### Add bonus methods `generatedAssets` and `assetsLeft`
 Ok, the core part of the contract is ready.
 So let's add 2 bonus methods inside the `switch .. case` block.